 - Fact: 90% of the experiences are associated with sleep demons

 Working for Greenpeace as an energy campaigner, I had been through one of the most challenging events of my life.
-During a direct action that dragged on for a whole week, it had been my responsibility to handle all the challenges involved.
 The combination of extreme stress and lack of sleep had left me exhausted on a new level.
 When I finally returned home, I fell into a deep sleep.

 An ominous presence

 When I surfaced again, something was very wrong.
 Had things been normal I would have been in a room by myself and simply gotten out of bed.
 But things weren’t normal.
 I immediately sensed I wasn’t alone.
 There was someone else in the room.
-Or some thing.
+Like a demon.
+Or something.
 An ominous presence that I couldn’t identify, moving about like a shapeshifting shadow.
 And I knew it had come for me.